wardi/ckanext-exampleform/README.rst

 This project uses the Government of Canada theme
 (see https://github.com/wet-boew/wet-boew).
 It is assumed that this is installed separately in the ckanext/exampleform/public subdirectory.

+The plugin to add to your ini file is "example_form".